Frug-Solana/.github/profile/README.md

 Welcome to **Frug-Solana**, home of **FRUG**, an IP driven, art first project built around hand drawn work by **Big Frugowski**.

-This org is meant to feel like a playable artifact.

 ## Start here
 - 🧬 Degenora Codex (lore archive): https://github.com/Frug-Solana/degenora-codex